Aetherion-dotcom/Machine-learning-projects-collection-100-plus-projects-with-source-code/README.md

 ---

 *A comprehensive collection of **102 production-ready machine learning projects** spanning computer vision, NLP, time series, recommendation systems, and more.
-Each project includes complete source code, datasets, and implementation guides.*
+Each project includes complete sourc...*

 </div>